Renting a lab in Switzerland

 Rules regarding pathogens, chemicals, and operational procedures in the workplace may also vary per Government/Canton.
 If you have any questions regarding on what you would need in the Basel Area, reach out to us.

-Become part of our life science community at our Main Campus, the Silicon Valley for biotech in Switzerland.
+To become part of our life science community at our Main Campus, the Silicon Valley for biotech in Switzerland, reach out to us.

 Partners for laboratory workers: from ten23 health to Lonza and SKAN